Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 Kernels support several other concepts.
-They have parameters, can be configured, serialized and have an external state object.
+They have parameters, can be serialized and have an external state object.

 ===============================   ===============================================================================
 Method                            Description